MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/test-end-to-end.md

 Now that the request has been submitted, it can be approved or rejected by the business owner, or if none was provided, the fallback approver is used.

-If this is the first time an approval is being used within this environment, it will take around 5 minutes for the approval solutions to initialize.
-This is only a onetime event and you can avoid it by following the steps laid out in the setup steps.
+If this is the first time an approval is being used within this environment, it'll take around 5 minutes for the approval solutions to initialize.
+This is only a one-time event, and you can avoid it by following the steps laid out in the setup steps.

 ### Approve automation project request (approver)